CovidStrategyCalculator/COVIDStrategyCalculator/README.md

 The software allows full flexibility with regards to parameter choices, that, for example, determine the time-course of infection, the proportion of asymptomatic cases and the test sensitivity and much more.
 However, a set of default parameters is provided, that has been carefully derived by fitting the model’s parameters to available clinical and in-house data on the incubation time, the off-set of infectiousness after symptom onset or peak virus load, as well as the time-dependent test sensitivities.

+For further details on the scientific methods and results we refer to the article, which can be found [here](https://doi.org/10.1101/2020.11.18.20233825).

 ## Download executables
 You can download the CSC as a pre-compiled executable.
 To download, click on the hyperlinks below.
 * [Linux](https://github.com/CovidStrategyCalculator/CovidStrategyCalculator/raw/main/executables/Linux/CovidStrategyCalculator)